johnvenkiah/CI_PP5_John_Venkiah/README.md

 #### Epic 10: Terms and Policy

-40. As a user, I can view a terms document on the sites footer
+40. As a user, I can view a terms document via a link in the sites footer

-41. As a user, I can view a privacy policy document on the sites footer
+41. As a user, I can view a privacy policy document via a link in the sites footer

 ### Skeleton